 We wanted to test this 3D printer’s capacity to produce objects with a high level of detail by printing a model of the Eiffel Tower.
 Unfortunately though, after 3 tries, we never got a decent result with this object.
 It always turned out squashed!
 Photocentric’s technical team confirmed that the CWS file was fine, so it wasn’t a slicing problem.
 We’re still wondering what the issue is.

 This chess rook piece, which took about ten hours to 3D print, is really impressive.
 We can clearly see a beautiful spiral inside the tower, and the interior staircase has an equal level of precision.
 We left this piece in a water-filled container out in the sun, and the resin’s usual yellow color turned grey for a few days.
 The color turned back to yellow after being exposed to daylight for a few days.

 Note: our first try at 3D printing this object was unsuccessful.
 It didn’t stick to the build platform and seemed to have shifted layers.

-This is a tricky score to give, as we know that the LC HR is capable of offering very high levels of detail and precision.
+We know that the LC HR is capable of offering very high levels of detail and precision.
 However, we only achieved such results once out of seven tries.
 With limited resin material supply, we were not able to do much tweaking and carry out more tests.

-We believe that this 3D printer, priced at £1,599 (about $2,100), has a lot of potential.
+We believe that this 3D printer, priced at £1,599 (about $2,100), has a lot of potentials.
 To make the most of this potential, users need to invest some time into it.
 This isn’t a plug-and-play 3D printer, as its friendly, easy-to-use interface could lead one to believe.

 Overall, our experience with the LC HR was rather disappointing, although we are aware that the Photocentric Liquid Crystal High-Res is capable of achieving great results.
 Users can obtain such results with a lot of patience, whether it be for cleaning up or preparing for various unsuccessful 3D prints.